Brazil court deals blow to massive Amazon gold mine project

 In a 3-0 vote, the court maintained its prior ruling.
 Belo Sun can appeal the decision to a higher court.

 The company’s Volta Grande project is located on the banks of the Xingu River, in the state of Para.
 It is located about 20 kilometers (12.4 miles) from Belo Monte, the world’s third-biggest hydroelectric dam.
 The Belo Monte dam has reduced the flow in the Volta Grande (Big Bend) stretch of the Xingu River, where the Belo Sun project is located.
-Among other impacts, the fish population, a staple for the local population, is diminishing.
+Among other impacts, the fish population, a local staple food, is diminishing, endangering endemic species, such as the Hypancistrus zebra.

 “My community wasn’t consulted about the Belo Sun project,” Lorena Curuaia, a leader from the Iawa village, told The Associated Press by phone.
 “Belo Monte already has had a major impact on the Xingu.
 A second project could mean the death of the local peoples.”